Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry-avroencoder/README.md

 ### Encoding

 Use the `AvroEncoder.encode` method to encode content with the given Avro schema.
 The method will use a schema previously registered to the Schema Registry service and keep the schema cached for future encoding usage.
-In order to avoid pre-registering the schema to the service and automatically register with the `encode` method, the keyword argument `auto_register=True` should be passed to the `AvroEncoder` constructor.
+In order to avoid pre-registering the schema to the service and automatically register it with the `encode` method, the keyword argument `auto_register=True` should be passed to the `AvroEncoder` constructor.

 ```python
 import os